digbmc/cwd-toolkit/index.md

 ## Sustainable & Accessible

-Inspired by the low-tech movement, this site was built with sustainability and accessibility in mind.
-Developed as a static site, the CWD Toolkit is
+Inspired by the low-tech movement, this site was built with sustainability and accessibility as a core value.
 As a static site, this toolkit requires less energy and time to generate.
+As a result, this site produces significantly less emissions when loaded.
+Our site's palette is designed for easy-to-read color contrasts and all of our images contain alt text that is visible to screen readers.

 ## Simple

-Our streamlined documentation provides an easy-to-access starting point for beginners.
+Our streamlined documentation provides a user-friendly starting point for beginners.

+Hopefully this toolkit inspires you to not only build your best project, but also encourages you to continue your learning journey in web design and development.

+To learn more about our site's missions, [please follow the directions for our site's values on the page titled "Values" ]({{ "/how-to/installation/" | absolute_url }}).

 To start using this toolkit, [please follow the directions for our getting started on the page titled 1) Installation]({{ "/how-to/installation/" | absolute_url }}).

 {% comment %} You can replace the text in this section with your own text such as an introduction to your site.